Who should be following the CompTrain programming?

 No exercises in the weightlifting programming should be performed as touch-and- go.
 Come to a rest and rest for each rep.

 When the program calls for a heavy single, it should be a heavy single for the day.
-You should limit yourself to 2 or 3 attempts at the heavier weights.
+You should take single attempts up to what is a heavy single attempt for the day & limit yourself to 2 or 3 attempts at the heavier weights.

 You should count misses as reps in this program, especially if they were misses based on simply not making the lift for technical reasons or otherwise.